 Be a Role Model

 And finally, be the kindness role model your girls need.
 Kids mimic the behavior they see, so if you are prone to getting upset and frustrated with another volunteer or troop member and they see that, they’re more likely to react the same way.
 But if you are able to take a deep breath and respond in tough moments with kindness, your girls will see that as well and remember how you reacted.
-While you are one of many adults in their life, you just might be the one to make this lesson stick.
+While you are one of many adults in their lives, you just might be the one to make this lesson stick.
 Practice it often!